 Our peregrines were seen flying together, calling to each other and performing tumbling displays, all part of pair-bonding and courtship.

 A busy (and breezy) morning on the church tower walkway.
-Chris Marshall and I installed the nest tray and camera for the TV screen in th
+Chris Marshall and I installed the nest tray and camera for the TV screen in the coffeeshop.

 A long 10-hour slog by the Wildlife Windows lads has given us our first webcam!
 This will supplement the video to the TV in the coffee shop.
 We have two cameras, a fixed focus one pointing along the east walkway (useful when the juveniles leave the nest) and a zoom camera aimed at the nest tray.
 There is also the ability to have a split screen, where both cameras are viewable.